Frank Skinner: Man in a Suit at Soho Theatre

 The structure and pace of the show as a whole is loose, and for this reason gives the sense that it isn’t 100 per cent honed.
 Skinner himself discusses the current polarised state of stand-up comedy: on one end of the scale you have massively well-known comics who want to be adored in sell-out stadium arenas by Joe Soap, and on the other, niche intelligentsia comics who want to be adored by a small exclusive clique of bohemian types.
 He raises the question of whether shows should be ”perfect” – so rehearsed that there is no room of error.
 In this case, the audience got plenty of bang for their buck.

-Frank Skinner: Man in a Suit is on at the Soho Theatre until 23rd November 2013, for further information or to book visit here.
+Frank Skinner: Man in a Suit is at the Soho Theatre until 23rd November 2013.
+For further information or to book visit the theatre’s website here.

 Watch Frank Skinner speak about his return to stand-up here: